Hurkacz beats Humbert in Halle, Medvedev wins opener - WHIZ News

+Tsitsipas hit 18 aces but Kyrgios stayed resolute, saving seven of the eight eight break points he faced to win in 2 hours, 5 minutes.

+The Australian wild-card entry next faces Pablo Carreno Busta, who defeated Sebastian Korda 6-4, 0-6, 6-3 earlier.

-The fifth-seeded Hurkacz saved three of the four break points he faced.
-He will next play either Mackenzie McDonald or Felix Auger-Aliassime in the quarterfinals of the grass-court tournament.
+The fifth-seeded Hurkacz saved three of the four break points he faced against Humbert.
+He will next play Felix Auger-Aliassime in the quarterfinals.
+The Canadian player defeated Mackenzie McDonald 7-6 (7), 6-1 in their second-round match.

 Top-ranked Daniil Medvedev advanced by beating David Goffin 6-3, 6-2.
 The Russian will next play Ilya Ivashka of Belarus in the second round.